Derek-Arend/FightFinder/README.md

 # FightFinder
-Bot for eve that pings you when there is a killmail near you
+Bot for eve that pings when there is a killmail near you

 Goals: